sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 08-06-2018

+- https://plokhotnyuk.github.io/jsoniter-scala/ jsoniter-scala has tons of public benchmarks.
+It just beats 'em all (throughput, mem alloc, gc..)

 # 06-06-2018

 - https://www.slideshare.net/jdegoes/blazing-fast-pure-effects-without-monads-lambdaconf-2018 New type in scalaz8: KleisliIO, to dispatch effects with performance